Plan on Pull Request

 A Merge Request and its associated env0 pipeline run status

-Clicking the pipeline on the Merge Request will reveal which env0 environment deployments were triggers, and their status.
+Clicking the pipeline on the Merge Request will reveal which env0 environment deployments were triggered and show their status.

 Clicking the status will take you back to env0, where you can see more details on this automatic plan run.